*Updated October 2022

 It's such a new term that, at time of writing, Wikipedia doesn't have a definition - so we developed one:

-Innovations in vertical farming, machine learning, and data science provide a glimpse into how our food might begin to be produced by as early as 2020.
+Innovations in vertical farming, machine learning, and data science provide a glimpse into how global food production might look in the future.